 The following annual submission requirements apply subsequent to initial rate filings for individual long-term care insurance policies.
-These requirements do not apply after the approval of rate schedule increase filings, at which time the requirements of § 4 apply.
+These requirements do not apply after the approval of rate schedule increase filings, at which time the requirements of § 4-Standards for Filing Revisions to Rate Filing Schedules for Individual Long-Term Care Insurance apply.